 When space is tight in your kitchen, a slimline machine can be a good option.
-At around 45cm wide, these are 15cm slimmer than full-sized machines, but are still capable of washing nine or 10 place settings at once.
+At around 45cm wide, these are 15cm slimmer than full-sized models, but are still capable of washing 9 or 10 place settings at once.

 45cmThe average size of a slimline dishwasher - 15cm thinner than the average full-sized model.

-Pros: A great option if you're scarce on space.
+Pros A great option if you're short on space.

-Compact dishwashers either sit on top of kitchen counters or take up the space of a drawer.
-They're a good choice if you want a dishwasher but haven't got the floor space for a full-sized or slimline model.
+Compact models can be either integrated or table-top dishwashers.
+As their name suggests, table-top dishwashers sit on top of kitchen counters, while integrated compact models take up the space of a drawer in your built-in kitchen.
+Compact models are a good choice if you want a dishwasher but haven't got the floor space for a full-sized or slimline model.

 Compact models are handy if space is scarce but they do use more energy per item than larger dishwashers.

-Pros: A good option if you don’t create too many dishes or you're really tight on space.
+Pros A good option if you don’t use too many dishes or are tight on space.
 Table-top versions mean you don't have to bend down to load the dishwasher.

-Cons: They're often quite expensive and bigger models are usually a lot more energy efficient.
-It can be tricky to fit large items into them too.
+Cons They're often quite expensive, and usually a lot less energy efficient than full-sized or slimline models.
+It can be tricky to fit large items into them.

 What features and programs do I need?

-Adjustable upper racks: Look for dishwashers with height-adjustable upper racks that are easy to use.
+Adjustable upper racks Look for dishwashers with height-adjustable upper racks that are easy to use.
 The easiest have two quick-release clips on either side of the upper rack.
 This means you can lower or raise the height to fit large items in the lower rack, even if the upper rack is full of dishes.
-Roller systems allow you to adjust the rack's height, but this isn’t always easy and you won’t be able to do it if the rack is full.
+Roller systems allow you to adjust the rack's height, but as you need to remove and then replace the basket this isn’t always easy and you won’t be able to do it if the rack is full.

 Delay start: Most dishwashers come with a delay timer, which allows you to set the dishwasher hours before you want the wash program to start.
 This is handy if you can make use of cheaper night-time electricity, or if you like to time your dishwasher so that your plates are warm for dinner.

-Child-safety lock: A reasonably common feature that prevents unwanted changes being made to settings while the dishwasher is in use.
+Child-safety lock This is a reasonably common feature that prevents unwanted changes being made to settings while the dishwasher is in use.

-Sensor wash: This measures how dirty the water is in the machine and adjusts the temperature and length of the wash accordingly.
+Sensor wash or fuzzy logic This measures how dirty the dishes in the machine are, and adjusts the temperature and length of the wash accordingly.
 It's frequently found on more expensive models.